 Perched on the crest of West Mountain above the Victorian village of Eureka Springs, Arkansas, is the historic 1886 Crescent Hotel & Spa.
-The 78-room resort hotel is not only known as one of America’s most distinctive and historic destinations, but it is also renowned for a bevy of spirits that are said to continue to walk upon these palatial grounds.
+The 78-room resort hotel is not only known as one of America’s most distinctive and historic destinations, but also renowned for a bevy of spirits that are said to continue to walk upon these palatial grounds.

 Built by the Eureka Springs Improvement Company and the Frisco Railroad, the hotel was designed by Isaac L. Taylor, a well-known Missouri architect who had designed several famous buildings in St. Louis.
 Twenty-seven acres at the north end of West Mountain was chosen for its majestic location overlooking the valley.

 It was an important time in Eureka Springs’ history as the “healing waters” of the Ozarks had become well-known nationwide.
 People from near and far were swarming to the area in hopes of curing their ailments and easing their pains.
 The Crescent Hotel & Spa developers planned to take advantage of these many travelers by building the most luxurious resort in the country.

 Powell Clayton, a former governor of Arkansas from 1868 to 1870, formed the Eureka Springs Improvement Company to take advantage of this prosperous period.
 Along with several other investors, the Frisco Railroad joined in on the plan, knowing that the resort could only spur their business.